 Silver and Gold: ISTD Silver or Gold syllabus respectively for International style, and USISTD, DVIDA, FADS, AMDS Silver or Gold syllabus respectively or any other major syllabus for American style.

-Syllabus Viennese Waltz and Paso Doble: ISTD Gold syllabus and below for International style, and USISTD, DVIDA, FADS, AMDS Gold syllabus and below or any other major syllabus for American style.
+Syllabus Viennese Waltz, Paso Doble and Bolero: ISTD Gold syllabus and below for International style, and USISTD, DVIDA, FADS, AMDS Gold syllabus and below or any other major syllabus for American style.

 Open: Not restricted to syllabus, but no lifts permitted.

 Note on invigilation: Couples who commit an infraction will get a warning in the preliminary rounds.
-If they still commit the infraction in the final, they will be dropped one place.
+If they still commit the infraction in the final, they will be disqualified.

-Costumes are prohibited in Newcomer but are allowed in all other levels.
+Costumes are prohibited in Newcomer and Bronze but are allowed in other levels.

 Costumes are defined as:

-Tailsuits and Latin shirts with a slitted front or other such styling
+Tail suits, smooth suits and Latin/Rhythm shirts with a slitted front or other such styling.

-The organizers have the right to eject anyone from the premises for unruly conduct or for violation of any of the rules or guidelines.
-Flagrant disregard of any of the rules or regulations will result in a mark down of placement or in a disqualification where necessary.
+The organizers reserve the right to remove anyone from the premises for unruly conduct or for violation of any of the rules or guidelines.
+Flagrant disregard of any of the rules or regulations will result in disqualification and ejection from the competition where necessary.

 Should you change your plans for competing after registering, please notify us by Saturday November 9th, 2019.
 In case of extenuating circumstances, please reach out to us at email@example.com for an exception.
 Refunds will not be made if we are notified later than the stipulated deadline.